geomesa/geomesa-nifi/README.md

 #### Providing SimpleFeatureTypes and Converters on the Classpath

-To bundle configuration in a jar file simply place your config in a file named ``reference.conf`` and place it in a jar file:
+To bundle configuration in a jar file simply place your config in a file named ``reference.conf`` and place it **at the root level** of a jar file:

 ```bash
 jar cvf data-formats.jar reference.conf
 ```

-You can verify your jar was building properly:
+You can verify your jar was built properly:

 ```bash
 $ jar tvf data-formats.jar